This amazing low carb bread is completely flour free and gluten free, but tastes so good with a texture that rivals any gluten bread!

 Add a Sweetener

-This is bread is delicious, don’t get me wrong, but I’ve found a bit of vanilla extract makes it even better.
-I haven’t done any scientific experiment on it, but I believe because the protein powder is unflavored and tastes quite bitter (to me anyway), a little dose of sweetener gives it a nice punch of taste.
+While this low carb bread is not a sweet bread, a hint of vanilla extract puts it over-the-top delicious.
+Because the protein powder is unflavored and has a bitter taste, a little dose of sweetener gives it a nice punch of taste.
 And it’s not too much that the bread is sweet, just enough to balance out the bitter protein powder.

 Because of the gluten free nature of gluten free baking, overmixing is not a problem to worry about.
 There’s no gluten to disrupt!
 But when using protein powder, overmixing is a very real problem.
 And it can lead to a tough, dense baked good.
 Mix just until the ingredients are incorporated.